TimothyT777/EECS4413-Group-Project/Clothing4413/README.md

    cd PROJECT_LOCATION/Clothing4413/frontend

-   Install these dependencies before you start the project (Only for the first time running it)
+   Install react dependencies before you start the project by running these two commands one after the other (Only for the first time running the project)

    npm install